 My research has focused on the interface of social psychology and law.
-More specific topics of research include eyewitness identification and wrongful conviction.
+More specific topics of research include eyewitness identification, interrogation, false accusations, and wrongful conviction.
+I teach courses in psychology and criminology and also supervise undergraduate and graduate students in research.
+I occasionally serve as a consultant and expert witness in cases involving eyewitness identification and coercive interrogation.

 - Applied Social Psychology